 There are six different EERS roles that a person can have.
 These roles are:

-Each organisation must have the NGER Contact person and NGER Executive Officer role at all times.
-This may, or may not be, the same person to have both roles in EERS.
+Each organisation must have both the NGER Contact Person and NGER Executive Officer roles filled at all times.
+It is possible for the same person to have both roles in EERS.

 documentasset:User guide - Self-service EERS User Management via the Client Portal for more information on roles.